Teeth Cleaning in East El Paso, TX

-A professional cleaning removes dental plaque (also called calculus or tartar) that builds up in hard to reach places.
+Professional cleaning removes dental plaque, calculus, and tartar that build up in hard-to-reach places.
 The hygienist will use a scaler to scrape tartar off of teeth above and below the gum line.
-The hygienist will then polish the teeth and floss.
+The hygienist will then floss and polish your teeth.

 Deep Cleaning (Scaling & Root Planing)

 Sometimes a deep cleaning will be necessary.
 A deep cleaning (or scaling and root planning) removes calculus (tartar), bacteria, and debris from the pocket area between the teeth and gums.
 The presence of tartar in this pocket area or below the gum line allows bacteria to collect that cannot be removed by home care or even regular in-office teeth cleaning.
 It is important to remove this bacteria as it can cause inflammation, leading to bone and tooth loss.

 During a deep cleaning, a local anesthetic will be used to keep you as comfortable as possible.
 Calculus, plaque, bacteria, and debris will then be removed above and scraped from below the gum line.
 A follow-up appointment may be suggested to ensure that the teeth and gums are healthier and back on the road to good oral health.
 Scaling & root planning removes the etiologic agents which cause inflammation to the gum tissue and surrounding bone.

 Regular dental cleanings are a part of keeping your overall health at optimal levels.
 Schedule a visit today with Green Family Dental in El Paso, TX by calling us today at (915) 778-4681, or filling out the form on this page.

 TEETH CLEANING TIPS FROM AN EL PASO DENTIST